thefrontside/microstates/README.md

 As a result, in React ecosystem we see components like [react-virtualized](https://github.com/bvaughn/react-virtualized) and [react-dnd](https://github.com/react-dnd/react-dnd) that are made by experienced React developers.
 These components save companies and developers millions of dollars in wasted development by eliminating the need for everyone to re-invent these components to build their user experiences.

 The ability to leverage the experience of other developers that they made available as packages elevates our entire ecosystem.
-We call this *standing on the shoulders of others*.
+We call this *standing on the shoulders of giants*.
 Our goal is to bring this level of collaboration to state management.

 ### What would an ecosystem of shared state primitives give us?